How smoking affects your eyesight

 What can you do?

-Although slowly, your eyes can heal from damage caused by smoking.
-For instance, research has found that compared to current smokers, those who haven't had a cigarette for 25 years have a 20% decreased risk of cataracts.
+Although it may take quite some time, your eyes can heal from damage caused by smoking.
+For example, research has found that compared to current smokers, those who haven't had a cigarette for 25 years have a 20% decreased risk of cataracts.

 If you're struggling to quit, try mixing up your general routine.
 This will make it easier to break regular habits such as smoking!
 Taking up regular exercise is also a great way to help you quit because it produces anti-craving chemicals in your brain and you won't feel the usual urge to pick up a cigarette.

-Only three days after you quit smoking, your body will be completely nicotine free and you'll be one step closer to a healthy lifestyle!
+Only three days after you quit smoking, your body will be completely nicotine free and you'll be one step closer to a healthy lifestyle.
+Good luck!